dennisdevio/milestone-project-1/README.md

 ![desktop_showcase](https://github.com/tetrapak-dev/milestone-project-1/blob/master/assets/images/showcase_laptop.png)

-## User Experience (UX)
+## UX
-The aim was make the user experience as accessible as possible for all clients by creating a website that is easily accessible across all device sizes.
+My goal was to create an appealing website design and make it as accessible as possible by creating a user-friendly design that works smoothly on all device sizes.

 ### User Stories